what are the cons of dog collars 4

 What Are The Cons Of Dog Collars?

-This image is property of cdn-fastly.petguide.com.
+This image is the property of cdn-fastly.petguide.com.

 Negative Behavioral Association